Equine Assisted Learning Program

-EAL Program classes typically spend one school day at Pal-O-Mine participating in the program with our staff, horses, and other animals in our classroom and around the property.
+EAL Program classes typically spend one school day at Pal-O-Mine participating in the program with our staff, horses and other animals around the property.

 We encourage that the skills taught here at Pal-O-Mine be integrated into the traditional classroom.

 Pal-O-Mine has a history of fully successful EAL Programs with local school districts, which includes reaching out to a wide variety of at risk populations.
-This successful application to various school settings, communities, and populations adds to the generalizability of the EAL Program to many different students at risk for school failure.
+This successful application to various school settings, communities and populations adds to the generalizability of the EAL Program to many different students at risk for school failure.
 In the past, we have worked with students with cognitive disabilities, emotional disturbances, adjudicated youth, at risk teens, hearing impaired students, learning disabled, and students with mental illnesses